brahle/advent-of-code-2019/Readme.md

 callback instead of just writing out the value directly.
 The one thing I dislike about C# is the fact that the default code style is inefficient in terms of new lines - both the open and the closing brackets are on their own line.

+## Day 10 - Ruby

+I had to take a pause for a few days because I was busy with work, travel, company holiday parties...
+Anyway, there still are 8 languages whose knowledge I'd describe as suspect at best, so for the problems that seem to be one off they will have to make do.
+Problem for day 10 appears to fall into this category.

+Ruby is the language of my choice for this, for no particular reason whatsoever.
+For the first part of the problem, I will implement a fairly slow `O(N^2 M^2 (log(N) + log(M)))` (where `N x M` is the dimension of the board) algorithm that will count the number of visible asteroids for every position.
+My plan is to afix the root to an asteroid, find the (x,y) distance for every other asteroid, normalize the angle by finding the (x/gcd(x,y), y/gcd(x,y)) and counting how many different angles are found.
+I had an off by one error because I forgot to ignore the central asteroid.

+Part 2 was significantly more complicated.
+My approach to solve the problem involve a few steps.
+First, we find all of the asteroids on the same angle.
+Within the same angle, we sort them by their distance to get the to different "cycles" in which they will be destroyed.
+Finally, we sort all of the asteroids, first by their cycle, then by their angle.

+That was all well and good, but it took me about 2 hours(!) to figure out all of the details both intrinsic to the task at hand, like the orientation of the coordinate system in the input, how does that orientation work with the inital laser and the computational geometry required to solve the problem.

+As for my language choice, I'd say Ruby was a very cooperative language and has not been a detriment in solving the puzzle.